By Melanie Lockwood Herman

 Few leaders are willing to face the wrath of their friends and peers and speak ill of “teamwork.”
 Yet too often we use the words “team” and “teamwork” when we really mean work groups or a process involving a group of co-workers, while ignoring some of the difficult challenges that arise in creating and sustaining high performing teams.

 What’s the risk of ignoring the truth about teams?
 The truth is that many tasks assigned to “teams” can be capably (and more quickly) be accomplished by individuals, instead of groups.
-Assigning these tasks to teams consumes precious resources in your entity.
+Assigning these tasks to teams consumes precious resources in your organization.
 But by tuning up our perceptions about teams and teamwork and focusing on the risks that arise from collaboration, we can take teamwork from its status as a cliché to something that has meaning and value for a nonprofit’s mission.

 What’s a team?